OlesenJonas/XEFtoEXR/README.md

 - Compiler with C++20 support

 - vcpkg (and root folder location saved as environment variable VCPKG_ROOT)
-	- currently used for easily adding libfreenect2 to the project.
-I dont like pulling all of it just to use the registration, but it works for now

 (Tested to work in vscode using CMake tools and Clang 15)